 - direct expenditure expenditure on services and programs (including income support) that is provided directly to individuals, non-government service providers or local governments.
 This also includes the operation of the machinery of the Australian Government - indirect expenditure payments 'to' and 'through' the State and Territory governments, including: - payments for specific purposes National Specific Purpose Payments (SPPs) and National Partnership payments provided 'to' or 'through' State and Territory governments for specific purposes such as to pursue policy objectives and delivery of services in major service areas: health, education, community services, housing, infrastructure and environment.
-Also included are financial assistance grants to local governments
+Also included are financial assistance grants to local governments general revenue assistance - includes a broad category of payments, such as GST payments, which are provided to State and Territory governments without conditions, to spend according to their own budget priorities.

-&lt;sup>14 In this manual lower case state and territory refers to the geographical boundaries of jurisdictions, and upper case State and Territory refers to the jurisdictional governments.
+&lt;sup>1 In this manual lower case state and territory refers to the geographical boundaries of jurisdictions, and upper case State and Territory refers to the jurisdictional governments.

-&lt;sup>15 Steering Committee for the Review of Government Service Provision, 2014, Expenditure Data Manual, 2014 Indigenous Expenditure Report, Productivity Commission, Canberra.
+&lt;sup>2 Steering Committee for the Review of Government Service Provision, 2017, Expenditure Data Manual, 2017 Indigenous Expenditure Report, Productivity Commission, Canberra.